UCSCLibrary/ucsc-library-digital-collections/README.md

 ### Edit private configuration files
 All configuration is done in .env.development.
 Currently defaults can be found in .env, but items in .env.development can be used to override these values.

-## Setting the N8 remote
-While you will be working from [UCSC's Library Digital Collections Repository](https://github.com/UCSCLibrary/ucsc-library-digital-collections), you'll need to push  commits to this repository in order to build and deploy to N8 staging infrastructure.
-For this, you will need to set up an `n8` remote in git.

-**To set up `n8` remote**

-In another terminal window/pane:
-- `cd` into the `hyrax` directory
-- `git remote add n8 git@gitlab.com:notch8/ucsc-library-digital-collections.git`
-- Confirm your remote is set up by running `git remote get-url n8`
-    - If set correctly, it will return: `git@gitlab.com:notch8/ucsc-library-digital-collections.git`

 ## Development
 Once your project directories and remotes are set up, you are set to develop.

 **A couple of key things to keep in mind**:
 - The `docker` directory contains the docker setup.
 You will always run `docker-compose up` from here
 - The `hyrax` directory contains project code that you will edit and commit

-**Workflows**

-Here is the general workflow you'll start with.
-(Please edit this when/if requirements change or a better workflow is determined)

-- Create a branch
-- Edit
-- Commit
-- `git push n8 <branch-name> ` to push to N8
-- Merge to default branch (`n8-staging`) to trigger staging deploy
-- When approved in Notch8 QA, make an **MR** against `origin` (using your original, pre n8-staging merge  **MR**)

 ## Log in to a repl on the dev site
 If you need a repl on the dev site, first log in to the webapp container: `docker exec -it hycruz bash`.
 Then you can just enter `repl` to activate a shortcut I created to set the bundle parameters correctly and start the repl.